 Relationship of Quitclaim Deed to Warranty of Title

-Stated differently, Quitclaim Deeds contain no warranties of title.
-Instead, the person transferring the property is simply giving whatever interest he or she has to the person receiving the property.
+Both quitclaim deeds and deeds without warranty are defined by the lack of a warranty of title.
+The person transferring the property is simply giving whatever interest he or she has to the person receiving the property.
+If there is a problem with the title to the property, the person who receives the property does not have any legal rights against the transferor.
 As one Texas court stated:

 A quitclaim deed conveys any title, interest, or claim of the grantor in the real property, but it does not profess that the title is valid nor does it contain any warranty or covenants of title.
 Thus, a quitclaim deed does not establish title in the person holding the deed, but merely passes whatever interest the grantor has in the property.”
 Diversified, Inc. v.
 Hall, 23 S.W.3d 403 (Tex.
 App.–Houston [1st Dist.]
 2000, pet. denied).